zhouyuan888888/DragNeXt/README.md

 ## 2. BibTeX
-If you find this repository is useful for your research, please give us a star ⭐ and cite our paper!
+If you find this repository is useful for your research, please give us a star🌟 and cite our paper!
 ```bibtex
 @article{zhou2025dragnext,
   title={DragNeXt: Rethinking Drag-Based Image Editing},